frankvegadelgado/varela/README.md

 ## Overview

 This algorithm computes an approximate vertex cover for an undirected graph in polynomial time.
-It utilizes edge covers, bipartite matching, and König's theorem to achieve an approximation ratio of less than 2.
+It utilizes edge covers, bipartite matching, and König's theorem to achieve an approximation ratio of at most 1.75.
 The algorithm is implemented using the NetworkX library in Python.

 ## Runtime Analysis